top of page

 Aliya Birnbaum

-Aliya Birnbaum is a third year PhD student in the Clinical Psychology program, forensic emphasis.
+Aliya Birnbaum is a fourth year PhD student in the Clinical Psychology program, forensic emphasis.
 Aliya’s research interests are in adolescent legal decision making, juvenile justice policy reform, parental involvement in youth legal decision making, and race in the legal system.
 Her master's thesis examined the impact of attorney race on parental acquiescence to attorney plea bargain recommendations in a juvenile justice setting.
 Aliya’s clinical interests are in forensic mental health assessment and treatment for justice-involved youth.

 Julia Stratton

-Julia Stratton is a second year Ph.D. student in the Clinical Psychology program, with a forensic emphasis.
+Julia Stratton is a third year Ph.D. student in the Clinical Psychology program, with a forensic emphasis.
 Julia’s research interests include wrongful convictions, plea deals, legal and risky decision-making, and criminal justice policy reform.
 Julia's clinical interests include forensic mental health assessment, risk assessment, expert testimony, and treatment for justice-involved individuals.

 Kim Echevarria_edited.jpg